Home / Resources / Therapy Medical Physics Residency

 Salary

-The Resident salary is comparable to physician residents.
+Resident salaries are comparable to physician resident remuneration.
 Residents are employees of NMPC, and have the same health care benefits as employees, which includes dental and vision care.
-Employer contributions to NMPC’s retirement plans do not apply to residents.
+Employer contributions to NMPC retirement plans do not apply to residents.
 However, residents can contribute from their own income to a supplemental retirement program offered by NMPC.
 Resident membership to AAPM, NM AAPM, and ASTRO are reimbursed.
 Reading materials required by the residency are reimbursed up to $500 per year.

 Application process

-NMPC offers a residency position starting in July that is filled through the Medical Physics Residency Match (MedPhys Match) and another position, filled outside of the MedPhys Match, starting in January.
-We secured funding on Jan 19, 2024 for an additional residency position to start July 2024.
-We will start accepting applications through the MP-RAP system for our next open position (beginning July 2024) on January 22.
-The application deadline is Feb 7th, 2024.
+NMPC offers a residency position starting in July that is filled through the Medical Physics Residency Match (MedPhys Match), and another position filled outside of the MedPhys Match, starting in January.
+Winter residents are typically chosen from the pool of unmatched applicants that are in our Rank Match list.
+We will begin accepting applications through the MP-RAP system for our next open position (beginning July 2025) on October 15, 2024.
+The application deadline is January 10, 2025.

-Please contact Darryl Kaurin, Ph.D., DABR (dkaurin@nmpc.org) for additional details.
+Please contact Darryl Kaurin, PhD, DABR (dkaurin@nmpc.org) or Holly Johnston, PhD, MCCPM (hjohnston@nmpc.org) for additional details.